History of Free Comic Book Day

 Free Comic Book Day timeline

 This superhero team, which first appeared as a 1963 comic book, smashed Hollywood opening weekend box office records with its whopping $1.22 billion global debut.
-Can it wind up as the highest-grossing film of all time?
+Its worldwide total reached past 2.5 billion making it the current highest grossing film of all time.

 "The Dark Knight Returns"